MicrochipTech/aws-iot-firmware-pic32mz/documents/iot-ethernet-out-of-box-guide.md

     <key data>
     -----END RSA PRIVATE KEY-----
     ```
-- Click the __Join__ button and a _Connecting to server_ page will appear showing the endpoint that the IoT Ethernet board will connect to along with the full UUID
+- Click the __Join__ button and a _Connecting to server_ page will appear showing the endpoint that the IoT Ethernet board will connect to along with the AWS Thing Name (MAC Address).
   >  NOTE:  The information you enter above will be sent in the clear and is not secured as if you where using https; this is an option that you can add to your code later
 - You will see a LEDs D1-D6 light up while the board gets initial data from the server.
   - If not, please see the [Status and Error Code Table](Status and Error Code Table) table below for more information